Read more about the pros and cons of collecting your data online.

 - More demographically representative than a lab sample.

 A lot of university research is conducted on undergraduate students.
 These samples are concentrated in a narrow age range (typically, age 18-23) and are highly educated.
 Sear’s 1986 paper reflects on the inadequacies of findings based on such a narrow participant group.
 In contrast, Prolific’s participant pool is older, has a range of education levels, and a range of employment experience.
-Check out our demographics page for a better idea of the characteristics of our overall pool.

 - Rapid-responder bias.